 11:00 - 11:30 Break

-Technological changes, new business models, new consumer demands are changing the satellite industry for good.
-In this session, Viasat’s CEO and founder presents his vision on the future of the satellite business, and how Viasat sees the Brazilian market
+Changing technologies, business models, and consumer demands are transforming the satellite industry.
+In this session, Viasat’s CEO and founder presents his vision on the future of the satellite business, and how Viasat sees the Brazilian market.

 Mark Dankberg, (Viasat)

 12:00 - 13:00 - Panel 2 - “Site as a Service,” Backhaul and the Arrival of 5G